zoujun123/Keras-CDL/README.md

 # Keras-CDL
-Keras implement of Collaborative Deep Learning for Recommender Systems
+A simple version of Collaborative Deep Learning in Keras (no autoencoder loss)

 ```
 python main.py